What Is An Email Blacklist & How To Avoid Getting On It?

-You can use various email monitoring tools to check for signs of blacklisting, such as bounced emails or high bounce rates.
+You can use various email tracking software to check for signs of blacklisting, such as bounced emails or high bounce rates.
 Also, look for a sudden drop in open rates, as they can indicate blacklisting.

 Rather than trying hard to get off blacklists, you must put in your best efforts to avoid landing on them altogether.
 Here are some ways to avoid them,

 Double opt-in requires a subscriber to confirm their subscription to an email list.
 The first step is sending an email with a link or button the subscriber must click to confirm they want to join the list.